After completing this unit you will:

 Sometimes just having someone listen to how you feel, the guilt and the heartbreak, helps to ease it.

-Here are 12 words that describe the reactions that people may have to a miscarriage.
+Here are 12 words that describe the reactions that people may have to a pregnancy loss.
 First, click on the six words that are, in your experience, the most common reactions.

 She has had no pain or bleeding and feels all the normal pregnancy symptoms – she thinks you must be wrong.
 This may be a reaction with a missed or silent miscarriage.